Yangon, Bagan, Mandalay, Inle Lake

 My love affair with Burma began long ago in 2001 and after multiple journeys throughout the years, there is nowhere I would rather be.
 Years ago, I was lucky enough to get a book deal with Skyhorse Publishing in New York to make a 270 page coffee table book called Passage to Burma, which this link will take you to.
 Inside the book are most of the cities we will be be traveling to within Burma and it was a labor of love that was years in the making.

 During the workshop, we will also will be able to see many of the people in the book including my favorite monks and monk masters and also gorgeous little children that I adore to pieces over there.
-One of the special places inside the book is a grade school where they let me teach English to the school kids and we will all be able to go to this school and watch them learn English.
+One of the special places inside the book is a grade school where they let me and my wife teach English to the school kids and we will all be able to go to this school and watch them learn English.

 Cost